adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="sdk-integrate">Integrate the SDK into your app

 In the Package Explorer, open the source file of your app delegate.
-Add the import statement at the top of the file, then add the following call to Adjust in the `applicationDidFinishLaunching` of your app delegate:
+Add the import statement at the top of the file, then add the following call to Adjust in the `applicationDidFinishLaunching` method of your app delegate:

 ```cpp
 #include "Adjust/Adjust2dx.h"